tfedoris/MSCS_710_Software_Project/README.md

 (https://www.youtube.com/watch?v=SpIvcscqmTM)

 ## Testing
-Our test approach documennt can be found here:
+Our test approach document can be found here:
 (https://docs.google.com/document/d/1jBDfno7a5ibr6q27d9NrudaH47j9lbALaEbSCyMYlCo/edit?usp=sharing)

 In order to run the test suites, please execute the following from the root directory: